phpearth/docs/security/configuration.md

 formats are open side effects to the user land that may have an impact to the configuration integrity.

-Pick the configuration format based on these suggestions and also what is suitable for your project case and which present better readability for you.
+Choose the configuration format based on these suggestions and what is suitable for your project case or better readability for you.

 ### PHP files